-A student-athlete is a visible representative of Triton, Highland and Timber Creek High School in the hallways, on the fields and in the community.
-The student-athlete's attitude and conduct reflect the standards and accepted practices of our schools communities.
+A student-athlete is a visible representative of Triton Regional High School in the hallways, on the fields and in the community.
+The student-athlete's attitude and conduct reflect the standards and accepted practices of the Triton community.

 Participation in athletics is a privilege that is earned by our studentathletes.
 As such, they must strive to meet our expectations for scholastic achievement and serve as role models for the rest of the student body by always exhibiting proper actions and behaviors.